Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

-Has NOT necessary a second moment that is constant and equal to one, i.e. \(\mathbb{E}\{u_t^2\}\) possibly time dependent (deterministic).
+Do not necessarily have a second moment that is constant and equal to one, i.e. \(\mathbb{E}\{u_t^2\}\) is possibly time dependent (deterministic).

 The process we refer to has the form of a standard GARCH(1,1), i.e. \[